Credit: Brooklyn Botanic Garden

 The Tenement Museum (NYC)

-The Tenement Museum is dedicated to the history of New York’s rich history as a haven for immigrants and refugees the world over through tours of Lower East Side apartments that housed immigrant families between the 1860s and 1930s.
+The Tenement Museum is dedicated to New York’s rich history as a haven for immigrants and refugees the world over through tours of Lower East Side apartments that housed immigrant families between the 1860s and 1930s.
 For visitors who are blind or have low vision, handling objects is available on several tours, just inquire at the Visitors Center upon arrival.
 The museum also offers a free tactile orientation to the Museum before the tour with two weeks' advance notice.
 Contact access@tenement.org or 646-518-4041 to schedule.
 Special $65 memberships for visitors with disabilities, as well as free entry to care partners, are available.

 The Noguchi Museum (NYC)